mangalnathanvg/TestSuites/README.md

 ### Test prioritization

-Print a ranked list of the test cases based on test to execute and test faiilure.
+Print a ranked list of the test cases based on time to execute and test faiilure.

 ### Flaky tests